 The Manitoba Hydro Act requires the provincial government to approve any development of new generating stations, transmission interconnections, or power exports and imports.

-As per the Terms of Reference, the panel will review and assess:
+As per the Terms of Reference, the NFAT panel reviewed and assessed:

 - "Whether the needs for Hydro's Plan are thoroughly justified, and sound, its timing is warranted, and the factors that Hydro is relying upon to prove its needs are complete, reasonable and accurate."